ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 #### Product Creation

 Files are next exported from GAMMA internal format into the widely-used GeoTIFF format, complete with geolocation information.
 GeoTIFFs are created for the amplitude, coherence, unwrapped phase, and the vertical displacement by default.
-Optionally, GeoTIFFs of look vectors and the line-of-sight displacement can be founded taken from the reference scene.
+Optionally, GeoTIFFs of look vectors and the line-of-sight displacement can be created.

 ## Product Packaging